 - IMPORTANT!
-The Printer Properties button referenced below is sometimes grayed out.
+Sometimes the Plotter may report unable to connect or the Printer Properties button referenced below is grayed out.
 To rectify this,

 open Devices and Printers,